 The Gifford Pinchot National Forest (GPNF) is home to spectacular wildlife.
 Presence of mountain lions, martens, mardon skippers, and spotted frogs are all signs of a healthy landscape.
-The wildlife of the regions is an integral part of our Pacific Northwest heritage.
+The wildlife of the region is an integral part of our Pacific Northwest heritage.

 Through our wildlife camera surveys, we are working to monitor habitat use and species assemblages in the GPNF.
 Our data is used to promote conservation of critical forest areas and to enhance our wildlife conservation initiatives.
 Understanding how carnivores and ungulates are distributed on the landscape and what areas are used by certain species informs how we develop conservation strategies and respond to management policies.
 With the help of dedicated volunteers, we survey a number of sites across the forest.
 This year, we are concentrating on surveying management areas east of Mount St. Helens for the presence of marten and fisher as well as wildlife corridors near the crest of the Cascades where we are monitoring for the potential movement of wolves into the Gifford Pinchot National Forest.

 Volunteers are heading out into the forest to look for and document the presence of pikas along different elevation bands and habitat zones.
 We’ve created maps to help citizen stewards identify possible habitat areas and will be working with volunteers in capturing on-the-ground population information.
 Understanding where pikas are distributed helps us understand how they have been impacted by current temperature patterns and how they might be impacted with future shifts climate change, such as changing habitat zones along elevation gradients.
 If you’d like information for how to take part in pika surveys and where you can go to look for these critters, visit the “independent steward” section of our trip sign-up page and get in touch.